 The heart of the city - Sundbåten

-Many insiders consider Sundbåten as the very heart of the city.
+Many locals consider Sundbåten as the very heart of the city.
 The boat is one of the world's oldest means of public transport and has been in continuous operation under the same logo since 1876.
 Sundbåten is almost as old as the famous tram in San Francisco which was built in 1873.
 The round trip between the four districts takes around 20 minutes.

 The fishing village of Grip

 14 kilometers north of Kristiansund you will find one of the city's most popular attractions in the summer, the colorful island of Grip.
 Until 1964, Grip was its own municipality and the country's smallest.
 Already in the Middle Ages Grip was a well-known and important fishing village.
 Today, the island has no permanent settlement, but the old buildings are original and mainly used as holiday homes.

 During the summer months, a boat goes to Grip where you can join a guided tour to one of the colorful boathouses for a photo exhibition and hear the story of the island's small red stave church.
 The foundations of the church are from around the year 1300; it stands on the highest point of the island.
 You can visit the café during opening hours or just enjoy the picturesque scenery, fresh air and charming atmosphere.